grebenyyk/PDF-NN/README.md

 ├── experimental data/        # Experimental PDF data used in the paper │
 └── utils/                    # Utility notebooks
-    ├── cif-preparePDF.ipynb  # CIF file PDF preparation
+    ├── cif-preparePDF.ipynb  # PDF preparation from .cif files
     └── plot-models.ipynb     # Model visualization

 ```

 ## Data

-The data and trained models associated with this publication is available on Zenodo:
+The trained models associated with this publication, calculated PDF data and clean notebooks for results reproduction are available on Zenodo:

 **DOI:** [10.5281/zenodo.XXXXXXX](https://doi.org/10.5281/zenodo.XXXXXXX)